-A good network of buses cover the city; this is the main form of public transport.
-Buses are given exclusive use of certain lanes within the city, and as a result, the services are fairly free-flowing.
-Exact change is required, so buying a One-Ticket pass is a convenient option.
-This allows unlimited travel in and around the city.
-Different bus companies provide services along similar routes, and tickets are not interchangeable.
-Night buses come into operation after midnight; they offer an economical way of getting home after a night out.
-There are no internal rail services.
+A good network of bus routes covers the city and this is the main form of public transport.
+Buses are given exclusive use of certain lanes within the city, and as a result the services are fairly free-flowing.
+Exact change is required as one enters the bus, so buying a One-Ticket pass is a convenient option: this allows unlimited travel in and around the city by bus.
+Night buses come into operation after midnight, offering an economical way to get home after a night out.
 Black taxis are easily hailed in the street and there are numerous taxi ranks, but rates are a bit expensive.
-Rental cars can be useful for touring the country, but driving around Edinburgh's one-way, narrow streets can be confusing, and parking is difficult.
-Edinburgh is compact, and its pretty views and large number of parks make walking a lovely way to see the city.
-Keep in mind, though, that Edinburgh has a fair share of steep hills, which can also make cycling challenging.
+Rental cars can be useful for touring the country, but driving around Edinburgh's one-way, narrow streets can be confusing, and parking is difficult to find.
+The city is definitely best explored on foot for those who can handle the steep roads; in fact, any other mode of transport will deprive visitors of some glorious sights.

 Become our Edinburgh Travel Expert

 We are looking for contributors for our Edinburgh travel guide.
 If you are a local, a regular traveller to Edinburgh or a travel professional with time to contribute and answer occasional forum questions, please contact us.